FelixC99/Thesis/README.md

 > All data are downloaded automatically.
 No manual data setup is required.

 For convenience, pre-rendered HTML versions of all scripts are included in this repository.
-These allow inspection of all code, results, and figures without re-running the analysis.
+These allow inspection of all code, results and figures without re-running the analysis.
 ---